wisteria bonsai

-Wisteria is often grown because it is a vining beauty that can trail elegantly over facades and pergolas.
+Wisteria is often grown because it is fast growing deciduous vine that can trail elegantly over facades and pergolas.
 In fact, if you live in the south or another moderate climate, you may have considered growing this plant in your own backyard (or perhaps you already do!).

 But did you know that Wisteria can also be grown as a bonsai plant?
 Wisteria is particularly well-suited to being grown as a bonsai plant because it has such gorgeous, elegant flowers.